Ludoteca-Altomilanese/bgg-sdk/README.md

 1. **Fork the repo** and clone it to your machine.
 2. **Install dependencies** with `npm install`.
 3. **Make your changes** in a new branch.
-4. **Test your changes** to make sure everything works as expected.
+4. **Build and test your changes** to make sure everything works as expected.
-   1. Run `npm test` and fix / add any necessary tests to maintain 100% code coverage. _Your PR cannot be merged until all tests pass._
+   1. Run `npm run build` to ensure the build succeeds.
+   2. Run `npm test` to run the test suite.
+   3. Run `npm run lint` to check for linting issues.
 5. **Submit a pull request** with a clear description of your changes.

 ## Future Plans